tomit4/react-kata/README.md

 Returns a list of services available within the next 14 days.
 Each contains:

-- Service ID
+- `id`: The unique service identifier.
-- Service Name
+- `name`: The name of the service.
-- Service Duration (in seconds).
+- `duration`: The duration of the service in seconds.

 Example JSON response: